Skip to main contentSkip to navigationSkip to search

 Shop Direct Holdings Limited is the head of a UK sub-group (“the Group”) as defined in paragraph 11(2) of Schedule 19 to the Finance Act 2016.
 This strategy is published on behalf of the Group in compliance with the duty under paragraph 19 of the Schedule and in accordance with paragraph 20 thereof.

-The Group comprises The Very Group, The Trenport Property Group and holding companies.
+The Group comprises The Very Group Limited, Trenport Property Holdings Limited and the associated holding companies.
 The Group’s tax policy is to maintain a low-risk tax profile in the UK and in other tax jurisdictions.
 The key areas of the policy relating to UK taxation are summarised below.

 Risk management and governance